2013 Report from the Managing editors

 Editorial Board Composition

-As of June 2012, the Editors of RED are: David Backus (Stern, NYU), Marco Bassetto (Chicago Fed),
+As of October 2013, the Editors of RED are: David Backus (Stern, NYU), Marco Bassetto (Chicago Fed), Jesus Fernandez-Villaverde (Pennsylvania), Jonathan Heathcote (Federal Reserve Bank of Minneapolis), Urban Jermann (Wharton, Pennsylvania), Vincenzo Quadrini (USC), Martin Schneider (Stanford), and Gianluca Violante (NYU).

 RED strives to deliver fast and efficient turnaround of manuscripts, without compromising the quality of